strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

     └── image-text.json
 ```

 Now that you have moved your component into categories.
-You need to update your content-types to references them correctly.
+You need to update your content-types to reference them correctly.

 **Before**
 `./api/restaurant/models/Restaurant.settings.json`